stochasticHydroTools/SlenderBody/README.md

 This repository contains the Python/C++ and Matlab codes for the publications:
-* [1] "An integral-based spectral method for inextensible slender fibers in Stokes flow," by Ondrej Maxian, Alex Mogilner, and Aleksandar Donev, Jan.
+* [1] "An integral-based spectral method for inextensible slender fibers in Stokes flow," by O. Maxian, A. Mogilner, and A. Donev, Jan.
 2021.
 See [arxiv](https://arxiv.org/abs/2007.11728) for text and [Phys.
 Rev. Fluids](https://journals.aps.org/prfluids/abstract/10.1103/PhysRevFluids.6.014102) for published version.